itzDJ/djvim/README.md

 ### Code editing

+- Add method to search TODOs
 - Check for way to run code (java, react native, python, etc.) without exiting vim.
 Probably add toggleterm (or another terminal)
-- Setup telescope to search for text within files
 - Check if LSP zero still has an option to download LSP for current file